2-mo/Awesome-Thinking-with-VAD/README.md

 ---

+> 🚧 **This repository is under active construction.** We're continuously adding new papers, refining categorizations, and expanding dataset coverage.
+Stay tuned for updates!

 ## 🌟 Overview

 Video anomaly detection is evolving from simple frame-level alerts to systems that **reason, explain, and communicate** what makes something suspicious.
 This repository tracks that shift, focusing on methods that leverage **Large Language Models (LLMs)** and **Vision-Language Models (VLMs)** for deeper anomaly understanding.